airtai/faststream-gen/README.md

 If you’ve heard about the `FastStream` library and maybe wanted to try it out, but didn’t have time to go through the documentation, no problem, `faststream_gen` will generate your `FastStream` application.
-Also, to make sure that the generated application really works, we will also generate tests for you.
+Also, to make sure that the generated application really works, it will also generate tests for you.
 All you need to do is provide the desription of the application you want and `faststream_gen` will generate it for you!

 ## Set up your OPENAI_API_KEY

-For generating `FastStream` applications, we are using `OPENAI` models.
+For generating `FastStream` applications, `faststream_gen` is using `OPENAI` models.
 So the first step is exporting your `OPENAI_API_KEY`.

 ``` sh
 export OPENAI_API_KEY="your_openai_api_key"